nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 };
 ```

-Here for example the *mashroom-portal-demo-react-app2* plugin which has a custom editor:
+Here for example the <a href="#mashroomportaldemoreactapp2">mashroom-portal-demo-react-app2</a> plugin which has a custom editor:

 ![Mashroom Portal Custom App Config Editor](mashroom_portal_custom_app_config_editor.png)